tidymodels/workflows/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## Submission 0.2.1

+This is a small release to export an internal function for use in the tune package.

 ## Submission 0.2.0

 This is a minor release that adds a new preprocessing method through `add_variables()`.